ClayShoaf/ClayShoaf/README.md

-Sometimes I can grok your code and contribute someting.
+Sometimes I can read your code and contribute someting.